 At Space 220, kids have multiple options including Mission Macaroni and Cosmic Chicken.

-If you can manage to get a reservation at Space 220, its definitely worth a visit.
+If you can manage to get a reservation at Space 220, I hear its definitely worth a visit.
 While expensive, it is a completely immersive experience, and its a meal your family won’t quickly forget.

 Pros:

-- High end excellent food
+- High end food

 - Unique space themed drinks